Elrabu/fetch.ai_digital_auto/README.md

 1. In the left sidebar click **Agents**
 2. Click **+ New Agent**
 3. Choose **Blank Agent**
-4. Name it exactly: `smartwiper-safety`
+4. Name it something like `smartwiper-safety-xyz` (There can not be two agent with the same name)
 5. Click **Create**

 ### 2. Get the ASI:One API key